-Randy Bennett holds the Norman O. Frederiksen Chair in Assessment Innovation in the Research & Development division at ETS.
-His work has focused on integrating advances in cognitive science, technology, and measurement to create assessment approaches that have positive impact on teaching and learning.
+Randy Bennett holds the Norman O. Frederiksen Chair in Assessment Innovation in the Research division at ETS.
+His work has focused on integrating advances in cognitive science, technology, and measurement to create equitable assessment approaches that have a positive impact on teaching and learning.
 His most recent work centers on explicating the idea of assessments that are “born socioculturally responsive,” including proposing a definition, provisional assessment-design principles, examples illustrating the principles, an initial theory, and a suggested path to implementation.

-From 1999–2005, he directed the National Assessment of Educational Progress Technology-Based Assessment project, which included the first administration of computer-based performance assessments to nationally representative samples of school students and the first use of logfile data in such samples to measure problem-solving processes.
+From 1999–2005, Bennett directed the National Assessment of Educational Progress Technology-Based Assessment project, which included the first administration of computer-based performance assessments to nationally representative samples of school students and the first use of logfile data in such samples to measure problem-solving processes.
 From 2007–2016, he directed the CBAL® research initiative, which focused on creating theory-based summative and formative assessment intended to model good teaching and learning practice.